spryker/spryker-shop-core/Bundles/AgentWidget/src/SprykerShop/Yves/AgentWidget/Theme/default/components/molecules/customer-list/README.md

 # customer-list (molecule)

-Renders a list of customers with first name, last name and email.
+Renders a list of customers with their first name, last name, and email.

 ## Code sample